libretime/libretime/docs/admin-manual/setup/configuration.md

 post_max_size = 40M
 ```

-For quick reference, 1024 MB = 1 GB and 2048 MB = 2 GB, but most will be okay with rounding to the nearest thousand.
+For quick reference, 1024 MB = 1 GB and 2048 MB = 2 GB, but most should be okay with rounding to the nearest thousand.
 After updating the config file, restart Apache with `sudo systemctl restart apache2`.

 ## Playout settings